 - Previously denied benefits payments

 - Legal fees

 - Damages you have incurred as a result of your claim’s initial denial

 If your claim for benefits was denied and the payments you should be entitled to were withheld, our long-term disability lawyers serving Ontario may be able to help.
 Our Ontario long-term disability lawyers have a history of standing up to unfair insurers and fighting on behalf of the clients we represent.

-To learn more about how Preszler Injury Lawyers may be able to assist you, schedule a free initial consultation with our long-term disability lawyers serving all of Ontario by calling 1-800-JUSTICE today.
+To learn more about how Preszler Injury Lawyers may be able to assist you, schedule a free initial consultation with our long-term disability lawyers serving all of Ontario by calling us today.